apoorv2510/ML/README.md

 # Resume Classification Pipeline

 ## Overview
 This project implements a resume classification pipeline using advanced machine learning and natural language processing (NLP) techniques.
 The goal is to classify resumes into different job-related categories based on their textual content.
-This approach leverages algorithms such as Random Forest and XGBoost, combined with NLP features like TF-IDF, Count Vectorization, and BERT embeddings.
+This approach leverages algorithms such as Random Forest and XGBoost, combined with NLP features like TF-IDF, Count Vectorization, and sentence embeddings.

 ## Features
 - **Data Preprocessing**: Text cleaning, normalization, and lemmatization using NLTK.